-- 7.3.2 The 'justice system' is a shorthand term for something very complex. - 7.3.3 The over-riding principle of our considerationsrecommendations is that access to justice is paramount and that therefore the justice system should be brought as close as possible to the community it serves (subsidiarity) while maintaining the quality of justice dispensed (effectiveness). - 7.3.4 Criminal justice should be distinguished from civil justice. - 7.3.5 In criminal justice, there are a number of stages: the determination by the legislature of what is a crime; the deterrence and prevention of crime; the detection of offences; the prosecution of offenders; the determination of guilt; the imposition of penalties (ranging from on-the-spot fines to life imprisonment); the treatment of offenders; the system of appeals; and the treatment and rehabilitation of offenders. - 7.3.6 Civil justice is the system under which disputes between people, businesses and other organisations are determined. -It is governed by common law and statute, by legal conceptprinciples such as tort and by the rules of the court.
-Examples are family law and commercial law. - 7.3.7 There is also public law and administrative justice, governing the way in which public bodies work. - 7.3.8 Separate arrangements for Wales should not be established 'just to be different': giving responsibility for strategic direction to Welsh institutions does not preclude using mechanisms which operate on an England and Wales
+- 7.3.2 The overriding principle of our consideration is that access to justice is paramount and that therefore the justice system should be brought as close as possible to the community it serves (subsidiarity) while maintaining the quality of justice dispensed (effectiveness). - 7.3.3 Criminal justice should be distinguished from civil justice.
+In criminal justice, there are a number of stages: the determination by the legislature of what is a crime; the deterrence and prevention of crime; the detection of offences; the prosecution of offenders; the determination of guilt; the imposition of penalties (ranging from on-the-spot fines to life imprisonment); the treatment of offenders; the system of appeals; and the treatment and rehabilitation of offenders.

-- basis in order to take advantage of existing experience and benefit from economies of scale, provided this is consistent with the principle of local access to justice enunciated above. - 7.3.9 In relation to criminal justice, our starting principle is we believe that the National Assembly for Wales should have responsibility in those areas that have the greatest impact on the community and the day-to-day lives of the citizens of Wales reflecting the principles above. - 7.3.10 As set out above, we So we have therefore proposed the devolution of policing, while ensuring that there remains co operation in dealing with serious crime.
+- 7.3.4 Civil justice is the system under which disputes between people, businesses and other organisations are determined.
+It is governed by common law and statute, by legal concepts such as tort and by the rules of the court.
+Examples are family law and commercial law.
+There is also public law and administrative justice, governing the operation of way in which public bodies work. - 7.3.5 Separate arrangements for Wales should not be established 'just to be different': giving responsibility for strategic direction to Welsh institutions does not preclude using mechanisms which operate on an England and Wales basis in order to take advantage of existing experience and benefit from economies of scale, provided this is consistent with the principle of local access to justice. - 7.3.6 In relation to criminal justice, our starting principle is that the National Assembly for Wales should have responsibility in those areas that have the greatest impact on the community and the day-to-day lives of the citizens of Wales reflecting the principles above.

-Youth Justice Service, Prisons, and Probation justice, prisons and probation
+Youth justice, prisons and probation

-- 7.3.11 In our evidence gathering, for example at a seminar at Swansea University, the distinction was made to us between public services such as the youth justice service, prisons and probation; and the administration of justice through the courts.
-For the public services mentioned, On the former similar considerations apply as did to the police, particularly, for example, in terms of bringing together devolved and non\devolved services. - 7.3.12 Currently, youth justice for England and Wales is overseen by the Youth Justice Board, a non-departmental public body, which is accountable to the Ministry of Justice.
-Band has its board members are appointed by the Secretary of State for Justice Secretary.
-OffendersPeople between 10 and 17 will go through the youth justice system.
-The great majority are dealt with in the community, though, and if found guilty of a serious crime, there is an option ofput into secure custody.
-In 2011-12, fewer than 100 young people from Wales were in custody. - 7.3.13 In his report of December 2009 commissioned by the Welsh Government, Professor Rod Morgan found that the factors linked to youth offending were ofteneither related to devolved services, such as education and training, social services, and health, while youth offenders were dealt with througher to non-devolved services, such as the police, Youth Offending Teams and the youth court.
-He concluded would seem to make sense, therefore, that the Welsh Government should also have administrative responsibility for youth justice, given the related responsibilities it already held.
-Policy might then be better integrated. - 7.3.14 We agree with this conclusion and therefore believe that the administrative responsibility for the treatment and rehabilitation of youth offenders in the community should be -devolved to Welsh Ministers, particularly bearing in mind the close links which-that exist with services provided by devolved-local authorities.
+- 7.3.7 Currently, youth justice for England and Wales is overseen by the Youth Justice Board, a non-departmental public body, accountable to the Ministry of Justice.
+Board members are appointed by the Secretary of State for Justice.
+Offenders between 10 and 17 go through the youth justice system.
+The great majority are dealt with in the community, though if found guilty of a serious crime, there is an option of secure custody.
+In 2011-12, fewer than 100 young people from Wales were in custody.4 - 7.3.8 In his report of December 20095 commissioned by the Welsh Government, Professor Rod Morgan found that the factors linked to youth offending were often related to devolved services, such as education and training, social services, and health, while youth offenders were dealt with through non-devolved services, such as the police, Youth Offending Teams and the youth courts.
+He concluded that the Welsh Government should also have administrative responsibility for youth justice, given the related responsibilities it already held.
+Policy might then be better integrated. - 7.3.9 We agree with this conclusion and therefore believe that the administrative responsibility for the treatment and rehabilitation of youth offenders should be devolved to Welsh Ministers, particularly bearing in mind the close links that exist with services provided by local authorities.
+The small number of young offenders who are sent to secure custody cannot currently be accommodated in Wales, and there will need to be cross-border management of these offenders between England and Wales with an appropriate charging system. - 7.3.10 There would be a small cost implication as a result of establishing a separate youth justice system in Wales of around £0.3million, according to the UK